aikar/node-sqlite-pool/API.md

 ### sqlite.transactionAsync(generator, immediate)

 As with `sqlite.transaction()`, but taking a generator function with signature `function* (database) {}`, as with `sqlite.useAsync()`.
 Returns a Promise which resolves with the return value of the generator, or rejects with an error object.

+### sqlite.migrate([options])

+Parses and applies SQL-based migrations.
+Each filename must be in the format `<id><separator><name>.sql`, eg `001-initial.sql` or `3.new-feature.sql`.
+Each file must have an 'up' and 'down' section, separated by a line consisting of `-- down` (case insensitive).
+SQL statements in the 'up' section will be executed when applying the migration, and those in the 'down' section when rolling back the migration.

+* `options`:
+  * `force`: Specified migration id to apply up to or roll back down to, if an integer, or `'last'` to rollback and re-apply the latest migration.
+No default value (will apply up to and including the latest).
+  * `table`: Name to use for the table used to track applied migrations.
+Default `'migrations'`.
+  * `migrationsPath`: Directory in which the migration files can be found.
+Default `'./migrations'`.

 ### Constants